Restructuring and insolvency in Norway: overview

 Trade creditors often try to secure unpaid debt through a retention of title clause.
 This means that title to property will not pass until the property has been paid and that the asset cannot be sold to a third party until the trade creditor has received payment.
 However, retention of title may be lost if the goods sold are, for example, incorporated into plant or machinery.
 Retention of title does not apply to movable property that is registered in a separate register (such as vessels and aircraft) (see Question 1).

-If retention of title is not available, the trade creditor must bring a legal action for a judgment and attachment (that is, a temporary freezing order over some or all of the debtor's assets), or file for the debtor's insolvency (see Questions 4 and 6).
+If retention of title is not available, the trade creditor must bring a legal action for a judgment and attachment (that is, an execution lien over some or all of the debtor's assets), or file for the debtor's insolvency (see Questions 4 and 6).

 Enforce their security to recover their debt (see Question 1).
 After an insolvency petition has been filed, secured creditors cannot enforce their security without the insolvency estate's consent during the first six months after filing.
 It is possible for the parties to agree to a private sale form of enforcement in the case of security over assets covered by the Financial Collateral Act of 26 March 2004 (Financial Collateral Act) (Lov om finansiell sikkerhetsstillelse) (for example, shares and other financial instruments) (see Question 1, Movable property).
 This form of enforcement can be carried out without the insolvency estate's consent.